 Ghanaian Lady Rejoices As She Lands a Job in US as an English Tutor

-- Ghanaians on social media who watched the video thronged the comment section to share their thoughts on her success
+• Ghanaians on social media who watched the video thronged the comments section to comment the lady's success

 A young Ghanaian lady could not hide her joy after she became gainfully employed in the United States of America as an English tutor.

-The happy young lady said, considering where she came from, she could not believe that she had such a job.
+The happy young lady said that, considering where she came from, she could not believe that she had landed such a job overseas.

 Source: Getty Images

-In a video on X, the young lady said she hailed from Adukrom, in the Eastern Region.
-She expressed gratitude to God for her new job.
+In a video on X, the young lady said she hailed from Adukrom, in the Eastern Region and expressed gratitude to God for her new job.

 The young lady further disclosed that the day she was recording the video was her first day as an English tutor at the school abroad.